-Following PRITS-2020-003, the Guidelines are to be used in the evaluation and authorization request for the acquisition and implementation of the following products and services:
+Following PRITS-2023-001, the Guidelines are to be used in the evaluation and authorization request for the acquisition and implementation of the following products and services:

 - a.
-Professional services related to:
+Contracts for professional services related to:

 - Software development and related services

 - Infrastructure development and deployment

 - Hardware configuration and deployment

 - Operating and maintenance agreements services

 - Other consulting and professional services performed related to IT projects or any other projects containing an IT component

+- Data centers (hardware, infrastructure and related goods and services)

+- Telephony systems

+- Network infrastructure

+- Data management and/or analytics platforms

 - b.
-Data centers (hardware, infrastructure and related goods and services)
+Technology acquisitions

-- c.
-Computers, peripherals and other technology equipment
+- Computers, peripherals, and other IT equipment

-- d.
-Highly specialized technology equipment

-- e.
-Cloud services

-- f.
-Telephony systems

-- g.
-Network infrastructure

-- h.
-IT Security equipment and services
+- Cybersecurity equipment and services

-- i.
-Data management and/or analytics platforms

-- j.
-Portals and webpages

-- k.
-Mobile applications

-- I. COTS (Commercial Off-the-Shelf)

-- m.
-Licensed products

-- n.
-Any "as a service" acquisition (e.g. SaaS, PaaS, laaS etc.)
+- Licensed products, including "as a service" acquisitions (e.g. SaaS, PaaS, laaS, etc.)